 Whoever invented the lasagna noodle that DOESN'T have to be cooked before preparing the lasagna is a stud in my book.
 It really is the tipping factor that allows me to make lasagna more often, because now it's just getting the ingredients out and layering them, then letting the oven do the rest!
-Thanks to Barilla, we can make this easy gluten-free lasagna and feel like I slaved in the kitchen all day.... maybe don't let your family in on our secret.
+Thanks to Barilla, I can make this easy gluten-free lasagna and not feel like I slaved in the kitchen all day.... maybe don't let your family in on our secret.
 It's nice to be appreciated!

 1 box Barilla Gluten Free Oven-Ready Lasagna noodles

 1 lb. mozzarella cheese, shredded (I like part-skim for less moisture)

 2 tablespoons dried parsley

 Preheat oven to 425°F. In a bowl, combine the ricotta cheese, Parmesan cheese, parsley, and salt and pepper.
 In a greased 9X13" baking dish, pour about a cup of marinara sauce in the bottom and spread around.
 Start layering the lasagna with a layer of noodles, then 1/4 of ricotta mixture, 1/4 of shredded mozzarella cheese, and 1/4 of sauce (half of one jar).
 Repeat for three more layers, ending with marinara before mozzarella at the end.
 Cover with foil and bake for 40 minutes, then uncover and bake for another 20 minutes.
 Let stand for 15 minutes before cutting.

 Gather your ingredients.
 You will need oven-ready lasagna noodles, 2 jars marinara sauce, 1 (15 oz.) ricotta cheese, 1 cup Parmesan cheese, 1 lb. mozzarella cheese, parsley flakes, and salt and pepper.